demisto/content/Packs/RunZero/Integrations/RunZero/README.md

 There is no context output for this command.
 ### runzero-comment-add
 ***
-Add a comment or overrides existing asset comment
+Add a comment or override an existing asset comment.

 #### Base Command